 sonsbeek20→24 is conceived by artistic director Bonaventure Soh Bejeng Ndikung (1977).
 Ndikung is a curator, author, and biotechnologist.
 He is the founder and artistic director of SAVVY Contemporary Berlin.
 He was curator-at-large for documenta 14 in Athens and Kassel and guest curator of the 2018 Dak’Art Biennale in Senegal, and together with the Miracle Workers Collective he curated the Finland Pavilion at the Venice Biennale in 2019.
-He is currently the artistic director of the 12th Bamako Encounters - African Biennale of Photography 2019.
+He was the artistic director of the 12th Bamako Encounters - African Biennale of Photography, which opened in late 2019.

 Antonia Alampi (1983) is a curator, art historian, and writer based in Berlin where she is Artistic Co-Director of SAVVY Contemporary (2016-).
 In addition to curating independently, she was curator of Beirut in Cairo (2012-2015), and of Extra-City Kunsthal in Antwerp (2017-2019).
 She is the co-founder of the curatorial and research platform Future Climates, and more recently of Toxic Commons.